Rookwork/rookwork.github.io/README.md

+# Rookwork
+This is my Github pages site.
+Below is the readme for the Jekyll them I'm using, [Joseph](https://jekyllthemes.io/theme/joseph-blog-jekyll-theme).

-# Joseph is a super minimal content focus theme for Jekyll
+## Joseph is a super minimal content focus theme for Jekyll

 Joseph is a super minimal content focus theme for Jekyll.
 This theme was created with a focus on typography and a reading experience and has a light and dark mode for easy reading.
 This theme is perfect for the personal blog of a programmer, designer, blogger, or any creative person.